 DO I SHARE ALL MY SUPPORT WITH OTHER TENANTS?

-No, only the overnight support will be shared.
+No, only the emergency backup support will be shared.